knu-6-tochanenko/Practice_TelegramBot/README.md

 **New Features**

+* `/changelog` command
 * `/dish` command
 * `/example` command
 * Commands menu
-* Bot Description
+* Bot Description on Start Screen

 **Updates**

-* Improve algorithm of ingredients list command
+* Improve algorithm of ingredients calories.
+Works `N + 1` times faster than on 1.0 version, where `N` - is number of ingredients
 * Improve Bot output texts

 **Bug Fixes**